 3 strategies for a healthier holiday season

 Focus on nutritious foods: Fill up on the healthy foods throughout the entire year.
-“When we’re eating healthy, nutrient-dense foods most often, it is reflected in our health and our waistlines,” Logan said.
+“When we’re eating healthy, nutrient-dense foods most often, it is reflected in our health and our waistlines,” Anderson said.
 “If you want to indulge in less-healthy foods or drinks, reduce the portion size and frequency.”

 Pay attention to your habits: Try to be aware of your good habits (drinking water) and not-so-good habits (reaching for a soda).
 Pay attention to what foods you reach for and when.
 How do they affect your mood?
 Your energy?
 Your overall health?
-“To build better habits, set small, realistic, achievable goals,” Logan said.
+“To build better habits, set small, realistic, achievable goals,” Anderson said.
 “You will be amazed how these small changes add up to big results in time.”

-Make time for movement: “We tend to get very busy during the holiday season, and all of our ‘to-do’s’ make it challenging to get as much physical activity as we usually do,” Logan said.
+Make time for movement: “We tend to get very busy during the holiday season, and all of our ‘to-do’s’ make it challenging to get as much physical activity as we usually do,” Anderson said.
 She advises clients to stay consistent and prioritize exercise, scheduling it like a doctor’s visit or any other appointment.
 Also, don’t forget to keep those sweats and sneakers handy!